 Are you planning to watch the Disney Enchantment fireworks during your 2022 Walt Disney World vacation?
 We’ve got tips on the best viewing locations here.

-Plus, get our initial reactions to the show in this Disney Enchantment review or subscribe to WDW Magazine to get exclusive access to our in-depth look at Disney Enchantment in our special 100th issue in January 2022.
+Plus, get our initial reactions to the show in this Disney Enchantment get our in-depth look at Disney Enchantment in our special 100th issue.

 But Disney Enchantment is just the tip of the iceberg.
 Over in EPCOT, you’ll find the new Harmonious nighttime spectacular (and in my opinion, this is the better of the two new fireworks shows).

 Find out the best viewing locations for Harmonious, and check out our honest review of EPCOT’s new fireworks show.
 This is one nighttime spectacular you don’t wanna miss when you visit Disney World in 2022.